 The views in the essay below are not original, but well worth repeating.
-The authors describe these traits as a “weapon” — and I agree — but they are rooted in the American character and are amongst our greatest strengths.
+The authors describe these traits as a “weapon” — and I agree — but they are rooted in the American character and are some of our greatest strengths. -Here is an excerpt; the full essay is well worth reading.

 The ability to think, learn, and adapt is what makes America’s military the finest in the world.
 Though it does not use these words, the Army exploits conferences like that at Carlisle to, in effect, tap into a concept from the Nation’s powerful engine of change, its free enterprise system.